-Or to put it in English “ Happy Christmas”.
-Yes I know it’s still October, but if you are thinking of coming to Cornwall over the festive period, then you should be planning now.
+Or to put it in English “ Happy Christmas”, and if you are thinking of coming to Cornwall over the festive period, then you should be planning now.
 Last Christmas was all about grabbing a few days with family as lockdown was lifted for a brief period, this year, hopefully, things will be different.

 So why not plan some time away, let somebody else do all the hard work and enjoy some me time… Or take a few days out before Christmas and head down to Cornwall to get away from it all, browse the independent shops in a destination like St Ives or Truro, instead of braving the crowds in a mall full of faceless emporiums.